learning-at-home/hivemind/docs/user/quickstart.md

 ```

 When called, expert1 will submit a request to the corresponding server (which you created above) and return
- the outputs tensor(s) or raise an exception.
+ the output tensor(s) or raise an exception.
 During backward, pytorch will submit the backward requests
  for the experts as they appear in the computation graph.

 By default, the experts will automatically update their parameters with one step of SGD after each backward pass.